Let's Stand Up for Mental Health

 Many people have shared their stories of their experiences both before and after “coming out” with their illness at Healthy Place and personal areas of the internet. ”Stand Up For Mental Health” allows others to see how many people live with it and that it isn’t a taboo topic.
 Healthy Place is bringing to the public eye the reality of our existence and our value.

-The Balanced Mind Foundation is proud to be involved in this campaign.
+The Balanced Mind Parent Network is proud to be involved in this campaign.
 There are many ways you can become involved, too.
 Banners that can be placed on your social networks pages (Facebook, web sites, and blogs,etc) as well as badges that can lead to education and conversation can be found at the site, also.
 I've placed a few myself at my pages and site.
 We, as a community, can come together and help make this campaign project successful and have an impact on lives, our own and future community members.
 Go visit the site and become strengthened and supported by so many others in this endeavor.

 We have a voice.
 Let's use it.